A Style Anatomy of the On-Screen Mean Girl.

 “You know how torturous it is for me to find shiny things that aren’t intended for me.”

 Signature Look?
 This one’s easy.
 In a series of episodes set in France, Blair’s fashion game was everything.
-An incredible Oscar de la Renta gown is just what you should wear whilst wandering the streets of Paris to go and meet up with your beau.
+An incredible Oscar de la Renta gown is just what you should wear whilst wandering the streets of Paris to meet up with your beau.

 Chanel Oberlin - Scream Queens.